Reflections on Multi-generational Language Loss

 A guest post by fellow language lover and educator, Paloma Pacheco.

 In the latest edition of the excellent Maisonneuve magazine, journalist Chantal Braganza has something pretty important to say about language.
 Educators, researchers, and lovers of words and their weight, listen up.
-In her article entitled “More Than Words”, Braganza tackles the delicate and oft-ignored issue of multi-generational language loss – “attrition” as linguists call it – what happens when the children of immigrant parents are shoved into a public school system unequipped to deal with a multitude of home languages, and, much less, to encourage their development.
+In her article entitled “More Than Words,” Braganza tackles the delicate and oft-ignored issue of multi-generational language loss, or “attrition” as linguists call it: what happens when the children of immigrant parents are shoved into a public school system unequipped to deal with a multitude of home languages.

-As an EAL teacher and passionate lover of language, I am endlessly fascinated by how different languages interact with one another, and, in particular, the role that language plays in shaping culture, and, in turn, both our cultural and personal identities.
+As an EAL teacher and passionate lover of language, I am endlessly fascinated by how different languages interact with one another, and the role that language plays in shaping culture and identity.

 Like Braganza, I too was raised in a bi-cultural family, to two immigrant parents – one from Mexico, and one from the United States – and grew up in a household where language was both fluid and a point of contention.
 My father spoke to my brother and me entirely in Spanish until we entered kindergarten.
 Although my memory often fails me, like Braganza, I can also recall moments of accessing two languages as if they were one and the same – addressing my mother in English, and, in the next breath, responding to my father in Spanish.